Maligan/Talon/docs/css.md

 * Any user types.

 #### class
-Define set of css classes: Used for style applying.
+Define set of *css classes*: Used for style applying.

 #### state
-Define set of css pseudo classes: Used for style applying.
+Define set of *css pseudo classes*: Used for style applying.

 #### fill
 > See <a href="fill.md">background</a> article.